Online Learning

 5. Does your student have access to broadband internet access and a reliable computer (not provided by the district)?

-7. Student grades and credit earned will be listed on the transcript but will not count toward the student's G.P.A.
+7. Student grades and credit earned will be listed on the transcript and will count toward the student's G.P.A.

 8. Students must adhere to the same semester and trimester timelines for course completion as if they were taking a traditional course.